How Does CBD Make You Feel?

 ECS - The Endocannabinoid System

-Because cannabinoids stimulate nerve endings, your brain and body can interact with one other more effectively.
+Because cannabinoids stimulate nerve endings, your brain and body can interact with each other more effectively.
 This aim is to get your body back to "homeostasis," or average, healthy levels or equilibrium.

 This explains why using CBD may not always produce immediate results but that people see its advantages throughout regular use.